AeneasVerif/charon/README.md

 ## Usage

-To run Charon, you should run the Charon binary from *within* the crate that you want to compile (as if you wanted to build the crate with `cargo build`).
+To run Charon, you should run the Charon binary from *within* the crate that you want to compile, as if you wanted to build the crate with `cargo build`.
 The Charon executable is located at `bin/charon`.

 Charon will build the crate and its dependencies, then extract the AST.
 Charon